bingzhewei/geom-gcn/README.md

 ## Statement of data source

-This code imports data sets contained in the folders “new-data” and "data".
-These data sets are cited in the original publication at https://arxiv.org/abs/2002.05287.
-Users of this code should cite the original data sets, if used.
+This code imports data sets from other researchers that are contained in the folders “new-data” and "data".
+These data sets and their original sources are described and referenced in Section 4.1 of our publication at https://arxiv.org/abs/2002.05287.
+Users of this code should cite the original data sets and their sources, if used.